vladcc/aadt/README.md

 2. Shortest paths
 3. The Traveling Salesman problem - implemented without a graph, with a coordinate system and nearest neighbor heuristic, running in polynomial time but providing approximate results.
-In all graph algorithms visualisation is provded for convenience.
+In all graph algorithms visualization is provided for convenience.

 All of the above is going to be of help to anyone interested in computer science and C. It sure was